C3.ai (AI)

 Underperform

-C3.ai keeps us up at night.
+C3.ai is up against the odds.
 Its poor revenue growth shows demand is soft and its cash burn makes us question its business model.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst